PaulStSmith/figlet-comment-generator/readme.md

 ### Visual Studio

 Go to Tools > Options > FIGLet Comment Generator to configure:
-- Default font
-- Layout mode
-- Comment style
-- Keyboard shortcuts
+- Font folder, for additional fonts.
+- See examples of the available fonts.

-### VS Code
+### VS Code - Upcoming

 1. Open Settings (`Ctrl+,` or `Cmd+,`)
 2. Search for "FIGLet"